-- Moms start breastfeeding within an hour of birth - For the first six months of life, babies get all their nutrition from breastfeeding - After six months, babies get added nutrition from other safe foods while they keep breastfeeding - · You breastfeed up to two years or more
+- · Moms start breastfeeding within an hour of birth - For the first six months of life, babies get all their nutrition from breastfeeding - After six months, babies get added nutrition from other safe foods while they keep breastfeeding - · You breastfeed up to two years or more

-For you, breastfeeding is a low-cost way to feed Baby.
+Breastfeeding is a low-cost way to feed Baby.
+It also provides a natural method of birth control for up to six months after birth (98 percent protection).
 It can lower your risk of breast and ovarian cancer, type 2 diabetes and postpartum depression.
 You may also lose weight faster and easier when you breastfeed Baby.